 Florida statute 736.0110 provides that a charitable organization that is specifically designated under a charitable trust to receive distributions from the trust – meets the definition of a “qualified beneficiary” if the charitable organization:

 - Can receive trust principal or income

-- Could receive trust principal or income when other the rights of other permissible distributes to distributions end
+- Could receive trust principal or income when other the rights of other permissible distributions end

 - Would be a permissible distribute if the trust ended on the date of termination